 Frank Pattyn is a glaciologist/ice-sheet modeller and co-director of the Laboratoire de Glaciologie of the ULB.
 He teaches geomorphology, glaciology and climatology in Geography, Geology and Environmenal Sciences at the ULB.

-He developed a number of ice-sheet models, such as a three-dimensional thermomechanical ice-sheet model including higher-order stress gradients (Blatter-Pattyn model), recently extended to a full Stokes model.
-Such models are capable of simulating the behaviour of ice streams and their interaction with the ice sheet, as well as the ice flow over subglacial lakes.
-He is also actively involved in a series of Ice-Sheet Model Intercomparison Projects (ISMIP), such as ISMIP-HOM, ISMIP-HEINO, MISMIP, and recently MISMIP3D.
+He developed a number of ice-sheet models, such as a three-dimensional thermomechanical ice-sheet model including higher-order stress gradients (Blatter-Pattyn model).
+Such models are capable of simulating the behaviour of fast-flowing ice streams and ice flow across subglacial lakes.
+He is also actively involved in a series of Ice-Sheet Model Intercomparison Projects (ISMIP), such as ISMIP-HOM, ISMIP-HEINO, MISMIP, MISMIP3D, and MISMIP+.

-He took part in several expeditions to Antarctica and to glaciers of the Arctic in order to study the interaction of glaciers and ice sheets with subglacial water and the ocean, using ice radar and D-GPS.
+He took part in several expeditions to Antarctica and to glaciers of the Arctic in order to study the interaction of glaciers and ice sheets with subglacial water and the ocean, using geophysics (ice radar, GNSS).

 He is currently Chairman of the Belgian National Committee on Antarctic Research (SCAR delegate), vice-president of the International Glaciological Society (IGS) and Associate Chief Editor of Journal of Glaciology.